ProtoPod – New episodes every Wednesday!

 Color Variations and Blemishes

+Our anodizing suppliers cannot guarantee color uniformity, especially for larger parts or parts in larger unit quantities.
 For consistency in anodizing color, we recommend small-sized parts in small volumes.
 Some parts may have racking marks.

-Contact your Protocase Account Manager to learn more.
+Contact your account manager to learn more.

 Why Anodize?